greenteajha/pdsnd_github/README.md

 - Month
 - Day of the Week

-Users are given the option to display the top 5 most recent data
+Users are given the option to display the top 5 most recent data.
+Upon displaying the 5 most recent data, user can subsequently request to display further 5 more data.

 ### Files used
 Files used for this project: